shirashiki/IdeaStoreCloud/docs/ProjectDetails.md

 #### POST /idea

 - The idea metadata is provided as an application/json request body.
 The JSON should generate a valid instance of the Idea class when deserialized by Spring's default Jackson library.
-- Returns the JSON representation of the Idea object that was stored along with any updates to that object made by the server.
+- Returns a boolean indicating if the insertion was ok.

 #### GET /idea/{id}